A conventional stuffed squash recipe: half a squash, stuffed to the brim (photos #1 and #2 © Chef Eric Levine).

 Garnishes: dried cranberries, fresh herbs, shredded cheese (cheddar, gruyère, parmesan)

 Here’s a basic recipe that you can customize as you like.

 THE HISTORY OF SQUASH

 Squash is indigenous to Central and South America.
-It was introduced to the Spanish conquistadors in Mexico, spread via indigenous migration throughout North America, and was introduced by Native American populations to the English setters in Virginia and Massachusetts.
+It was introduced to the Spanish conquistadors in Mexico, spread via indigenous migration throughout North America, and was introduced by Native American populations to the English settlers in Virginia and Massachusetts.

 Squash was easy to grow and hardy enough to store for months, providing a nutritious dietary staple throughout the winter (hence the name, winter squash).
 While there are many heirloom varieties, today the most commonly found in supermarkets are acorn and butternut squashes.

 Acorn squash (Curcubita pepo, var. turbinata) is so-called because its shape resembles an acorn.
 The most common variety is dark green in color, often with a splotch of orange on the side or top.